gvwilson/sensibleadventures/nardica/nardica.md

 Just until I decide what to do next," he continued as Uncle Jack opened his mouth to object.
-"We'll have your supplies restocked while you wait.
+"You can resupply while you wait, on the house.
 Mister Wales,
 you'll be my guest here."